nsrau/azure-docs.it-it/articles/firewall/deploy-cli.md

 ---
-title: Distribuire e configurare il firewall di Azure con l'interfaccia della riga di comando
+title: Distribuire e configurare Firewall di Azure usando l'interfaccia della riga di comando di AzureDeploy and configure Azure Firewall using Azure CLI
-description: Questo articolo illustra come distribuire e configurare il firewall di Azure usando l'interfaccia della riga di comando di Azure.
+description: In this article, you learn how to deploy and configure Azure Firewall using the Azure CLI.
 services: firewall
 author: vhorne
 ms.service: firewall